Connecticut Possession Of Alcohol By Minor Lawyer

 Is Possession of Alcohol a Crime?

-Possession of Alcohol by a Minor in Connecticut is codified in Connecticut General Statutes § 30-89.
+Possession of Alcohol by a Minor is codified in Connecticut General Statutes § 30-89.
 Violating this law is not a crime—rather, it is an infraction which carries a fine of up to $500 per violation.
 The police will usually seize the alcohol and hand you a ticket for this infraction.
 The instructions on the ticket will explain that you can (a) plead “guilty” and mail in your fine payment (or pay online), or (b) mail in a “not guilty” plea and later be informed of a court date.

 DMV Consequences for Pleading Guilty to Possession of Alcohol by a Minor

 Do the consequences of a guilty plea to these charges sound harsh?
 That’s because they are.
-In Connecticut lawmakers’ eyes, they traded the severity of the charge (reducing it from a crime to an infraction) for stiffer DMV consequences, hoping that the threat to teenagers of losing their license would deter underage drinking.
+In the lawmakers’ eyes, they traded the severity of the charge (reducing it from a crime to an infraction) for stiffer DMV consequences, hoping that the threat to teenagers of losing their license would deter underage drinking.
 And as if you were not burdened with enough fines and fees, all of these suspensions require you to pay a $175 license restoration fee to the DMV.

-Auto Insurance Premium Consequences
+Auto Insurance Premium Consequences for Underage Drinking

-Criminal Exposure For Parents Hosting Alcohol Parties
+Criminal Exposure For Parents Hosting Parties with Alcohol

 Fighting Possession of Alcohol by a Minor Charges